-Another investment focused on the US housebuilding boom was in Home Depot.
+We used the first-quarter market correction to add to our stocks across the board.
+We also used the turmoil to buy some new companies.
+One of them was Home Depot.
 This business is the place to go for DIY warriors, with good-value tools and materials, and well-skilled and knowledgeable staff who can give advice on getting the job done.
 But it is also one of the most popular suppliers for small and medium-sized trades businesses.
 Its professional sales relationships are thriving because of Home Depot's investment in its supply chain, delivery service and staff.

-The third stock we purchased was American stockbroker, ETF provider and wealth manager Charles Schwab.
+Another addition was American stockbroker, ETF provider and wealth manager Charles Schwab.
 The company is growing well, driven by its compelling zero-fee approach to execution-only accounts.
 Charles Schwab makes most of its revenue from the interest earned on cash in client accounts, so it is actually an interest-rate beneficiary in disguise.
 It also makes commission on more complicated orders, and fees on guided investments and advice.